ReneBrals/uw-morpho/README.md

 # uw-morpho
 Implementation of the Urbach-Wilkinson<sup>1</sup> algorithm for grayscale morphological operations with arbitrary flat structuring elements.
-Supports 2D and 3D images in PGM format and can be used within MATLAB.
+Supports 2D images in JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PNM, PPM and PGM file formats through [stb](https://github.com/nothings/stb) and 3D images in P3M.
+2D transformations can be used within MATLAB.

 Makes use of vector intrinsics and OpenMP to increase performance.